 FoIP blends the best qualities of these two

 Thankfully, there is a technology that blends the convenience of email with the security of legacy fax systems.
 Fax over IP allows companies to send faxes through the internet.
-Not only does this allow you to check incoming faxes online at any time from any computer, but it also allows you to search through the archive of received messages to find past documents in an efficient and effective manner.
+Not only does cloud fax allow you to check incoming faxes online at any time from any computer, but it also allows you to search through the archive of received messages to find past documents in an efficient and effective manner.
 Through the use of FoIP, companies can ensure their information stays secure without having to sacrifice the convenience afforded by the modern digital age.

 Enhance enterprise communication, collaboration and compliance efforts with a proven FoIP solution from FaxCore.
 Contact FaxCore today to learn more about their ‘Partly-Cloudy’ fax solutions.